mxyzpt1k/advent-of-code/README.md

 for the whole contest, but if I see a quick solution using sed or awk, I may make a run for the leaderboard.

+## Day 14: Parabolic Reflector Dish

+An inefficient solution, but I went to bed and solved it in the morning using output collect in a buffer.
+There was enough data collected after the first hour, but I needed the sleep anyway.

+## Day 13: Point of Incidence

+Used Ruby to help get unstuck interpreting the problem description.
+Only part 1 so far.

 ## Day 12: Hot Springs

 Part 1 complete and committed, but it was slow.
 The expansion in part 2